Poet Details

 Resides: Sydney, Australia

-E-mail: Vanessa (at) hr42 (dot) com
+E-mail: vanessa (at) hr42 (dot) com

 night kayaking